Understanding the Three Form Types

 Frequently Asked Questions (FAQs)

-Q. What is a form with public-to-internal workflow?
+Q. What is a form with a public-to-internal workflow?

 Q. Do public users see internal sections?

-No. Public users can only see sections before the first section submission.
-All sections after that are internal-only.
+A. No. Public users can only see and fill in sections up to and including the first section submission point.
+Everything after that is internal-only and invisible to external users.

 Q. Can I have more than one section submission?

-Yes.
-You can add multiple section submissions to support multi-step internal workflows.
+A. Yes.
+You can add multiple section submissions to support multi-step internal workflows — for example, separate submissions for initial review, approval, and finalisation.

 Q. What happens when a section is submitted?

-The submitted section (and any previous sections) are locked, notifications are sent, and the next sections become available based on permissions.
+A. The submitted section (and all previous sections) are locked, notifications are sent to the designated users or groups, and the next sections become available to internal users based on their permissions.

 Q. Can internal users edit submitted sections?

-Only if they have permission to unlock submitted sections.
-This is controlled in Section Permissions.
+A. Only if they have been granted access permission to unlock submitted sections.
+This is configured in Section Permissions.

-Q. Does the form have to be Public for this to work?
+Q. Does the form have to be set to Public?

-Yes.
-The form must be set to Public so external users can access the first section(s).
+A. Yes.
+The form must be set to Public so that external users can access the first section(s) without needing a login.

-Use clear submission messages: let users know what will happen after they submit (for example, “Your submission has been received and will be reviewed by our team”).
+Write a clear submission message.
+Let the external user know what happens after they submit — for example, "Your form has been received and will be reviewed by our team within 2 business days."

-Notify the right people: set notifications on section submissions so internal teams know exactly when action is required.
+Notify the right people.
+Set notifications on section submissions so your internal team knows exactly when action is required, rather than having to check manually.

-Use multiple section submissions for complex workflows: this is ideal for approvals, reviews, or staged processing.
+Use multiple section submissions for complex workflows.
+Staged submissions are ideal for approvals, multi-person reviews, or processes with distinct handover points.

-Review section permissions carefully: ensure only the right users or groups can view, edit, submit, or unlock internal sections.
+Review section permissions carefully.
+Make sure only the right users or groups can view, edit, submit, or unlock each internal section.